Reviewed by: HU Medical Review Board | Last reviewed: April 2023

-Ocrevus ™ is a CD20-directed cytolytic antibody indicated for the treatment of patients with relapsing or primary progressive forms of multiple sclerosis (MS).
-It is a disease-modifying drug (DMD) made from monoclonal antibodies (proteins).
-Ocrevus is administered by intravenous (IV) infusion in a medical setting.
+Ocrevus® is a CD20-directed cytolytic antibody indicated for the treatment of patients with relapsing, secondary progressive, or primary progressive forms of multiple sclerosis (MS), as well as those with clinically isolated syndrome (CIS).
+It is a disease-modifying drug (DMD) made from monoclonal antibodies (proteins).1

 What are the ingredients in Ocrevus?